absmach/magistrala-docs/docs/oauth.md

 ![Generic OAuth2.0 flow](img/genericflow.png)

 Magistrala can now be the resource server and Google as one of the authorization servers.
 We have implemented the OAuth2.0 [authorization code flow](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1).
 The authorization code flow is used to obtain an access and refresh token to authorize API requests.
-The UI client initiates the flow by redirecting the user to the authorization server(google).
+The UI client initiates the flow by redirecting the user to the authorization server(Google).
 The user authenticates and authorizes the client(Magistrala).
-The authorization server(google) redirects the user back to the client(Magistrala users service) with an authorization code.
+The authorization server(Google) redirects the user back to the client(Magistrala users service) with an authorization code.
 The client(Magistrala users service) exchanges the authorization code for an access token and a refresh token.
 The access token is used to authenticate API requests(get user details).
 The refresh token is used to obtain a new access token when the current access token becomes invalid or expires.
 This flow is demonstrated in the following diagram:

 ![authorization code flow](img/codeflow.png)
 _The authorization code flow(from https://medium.com/javarevisited/oauth-2-0-authorization-code-flow-in-spring-boot-d8ff393f316d)_

 There are different grant types in OAuth2.0.
 The grant type is a string representing the authorization grant type that the client is using to request the access token.
-The grant type is included in the request to the token endpoint.
-The grant type is used to specify the method of obtaining the access token.
-The grant type is a required parameter in the request to the token endpoint.
+It is included in the request to the token endpoint.
+It is used to specify the method of obtaining the access token.
+It is a required parameter in the request to the token endpoint.
 The grant types are:

 - **Authorization code**: The authorization code grant type is used to obtain both access and refresh tokens and is optimized for confidential clients.
 - **Implicit**: The implicit grant type is used to obtain access tokens and is optimized for public clients known to operate a particular redirection URI.
 These clients are typically implemented in a browser using a scripting language such as JavaScript.